larsbs/duovim_space/README.md

  * LESS: [genoma/vim-less](https://github.com/genoma/vim-less)
  * Handlebars: [mustache/vim-mustache-handlebars](https://github.com/mustache/vim-mustache-handlebars)

 Support for configure and extend the list of supported syntax highlighting plugins is planned.
 See [colors/syntax/](colors/syntax/) for reference.
+PRs accepted.

 ## Installation

 ### Vundle (Recommended)

-Installation using [Vundle](https://github.com/VundleVim/Vundle.vim) mentioned for completeness.
+Installation using [Vundle](https://github.com/VundleVim/Vundle.vim) just mentioned for completeness.
 It should be similar to the installation of other Vim plugins with whatever installation method you are used to.

 Install [Vundle](https://github.com/VundleVim/Vundle.vim) and add this theme as a plugin to your `.vimrc`: